olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ### Cooling ###

 The R9M module will require active cooling when running at power levels at or above 500 mW, but cooling might be advisable also at lower powers.
-Note there is little point running the transmitter at power levels > 100 mW (20 dBm) if you are using one of the low-power Frsky receivers as they only support 50 mW (17 dBm) output power.
+Note that there is little point running the transmitter at power levels > 100 mW (20 dBm) if you are using one of the low-power Frsky receivers as they only support 50 mW (17 dBm) output power.

-A description for installing a fan using a 3D printed case cover can be found here https://www.expresslrs.org/2.0/hardware/fan-mod/.
-Note: mLRS also uses pin PB9 to control the fan.
+A description for installing a fan using a 3D printed case cover can be found [here.](https://www.expresslrs.org/2.0/hardware/fan-mod/) mLRS also uses pin PB9 to control the fan.

 ## Flashing ##